-The maximum number of credit hours a student is allowed to attempt to successfully complete a program (Maximum Time frame) is defined as 1.5 times the number of credit hours required for the program.
+The maximum number of credit hours a student is allowed to attempt to successfully complete a program (MTF) is defined as 1.5 times the number of credit hours required for the program.
 Transfer credits are treated as attempted and completed in the calculation.